Coping with Grief

 During Richard’s twilight years, he lived in Senior Care Communities.
 To the very end, he advocated for the vulnerable and seniors through his letter writing campaigns to local, state and United States representatives.
 He honored his ancestors by voting in every eligible election.
 He participated in resident-based church services and found great joy singing the hymns his parents sang.
 He hosted pinochle and domino parties and continued his love of performance through historical recitations and storytelling.

-in memory of Richard J Nelson, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard J Nelson, please visit our floral store.